salsify/milestones/packages/ember/tests/dummy/app/templates/docs/interacting-with-milestones.md

 // but not yet begun to execute.
 ```

 By default, when an active milestone is reached, it will pause until your test code advances to it and determines how it should proceed.
-However, if multiple milestones are activated together and one is reached while in the process of advancing to another, it will proceed as though it were inactive, avoiding deadlock in your test.
+However, if multiple milestones are activated together and one is reached while in the process of advancing to another, it will proceed as though it were inactive, avoiding a deadlock in your test.

 <MilestonesPlayground @lines={{6}} as |pg|>
   <pg.preamble>